mjhale/formdelegate/README.md

 **To start the React app:**

 - Install dependencies with `yarn --cwd ./assets/ install`
-- Start the React development server with `yarn --cwd ./assets/ start`
+- Start the React development server with `yarn --cwd ./assets/ dev`

 Now you can visit [`localhost:3000`](http://localhost:3000) from your browser.

 ## Running Your Own Instance

-Form Delegate runs on [Gigalixir](https://www.gigalixir.com/) for the Phoenix API and [Netlify](https://www.netlify.com/) for the React frontend.
-Both services offer free tiers that are suitable for development and staging.
+Form Delegate runs on [Fly.io](https://fly.io/) for the Phoenix API and [Vercel](https://vercel.com/) for the React frontend.
+Both services offer free tiers that are suitable for development.

 Additionally, Form Delegate uses the following services: